ChrisWhealy/Cordova-Create/README.md

 4. `"replaceTargetDir": true`

-   If we need to re-run this command to re-create the project, then the existing target directory will be replaced; that is, it will be deleted and re-created!  **Use with care!**
+   If `cva-create` is re-run from the same directory, then the old project will be deleted and recreated.  **Use with care!**

 5. `"runPrepare": true`

-   The `cordova prepare` CLI command will be issued after all the plugins have been added
+   The `cordova prepare` CLI command will be issued as the very last step

 6. `"platformList": ['ios']`